Keysight Technologies (NYSE:KEYS) Updates Q4 2021 Earnings Guidance

-Keysight Technologies (NYSE:KEYS) issued an update on its fourth quarter 2021 earnings guidance on Wednesday morning.
+Keysight Technologies (NYSE:KEYS) updated its fourth quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.590-$1.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.590.
 The company issued revenue guidance of $1.25 billion-$1.27 billion, compared to the consensus revenue estimate of $1.26 billion.

-Keysight Technologies (NYSE:KEYS) last issued its quarterly earnings data on Tuesday, August 17th.
-The scientific and technical instruments company reported $1.54 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.44 by $0.10.
-The company had revenue of $1.25 billion for the quarter, compared to the consensus estimate of $1.22 billion.
-Keysight Technologies had a net margin of 17.03% and a return on equity of 29.41%.
-The firm’s revenue for the quarter was up 23.2% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $1.19 earnings per share.
-As a group, analysts expect that Keysight Technologies will post 5.55 EPS for the current fiscal year.
+Several research analysts have weighed in on the stock.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Keysight Technologies from $158.00 to $179.00 and gave the stock a hold rating in a research report on Monday, August 23rd.
+UBS Group boosted their price objective on Keysight Technologies from $170.00 to $192.00 and gave the company a buy rating in a research report on Tuesday, August 24th.
+Zacks Investment Research cut Keysight Technologies from a buy rating to a hold rating and set a $186.00 price objective on the stock. in a report on Monday, August 30th.
+Susquehanna raised their price target on shares of Keysight Technologies from $178.00 to $190.00 and gave the stock a positive rating in a research note on Thursday, August 19th.
+Finally, Susquehanna Bancshares raised their price objective on Keysight Technologies from $178.00 to $190.00 and gave the stock a positive rating in a report on Thursday, August 19th.
+Three investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $180.60.

-In related news, COO Satish Dhanasekaran sold 677 shares of the company’s stock in a transaction on Wednesday, July 21st.
-The shares were sold at an average price of $157.07, for a total transaction of $106,336.39.
-Following the completion of the transaction, the chief operating officer now owns 60,800 shares in the company, valued at $9,549,856.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, SVP Ingrid A. Estrada sold 5,475 shares of the company’s stock in a transaction on Wednesday, June 9th.
-The stock was sold at an average price of $149.14, for a total transaction of $816,541.50.
-Following the transaction, the senior vice president now owns 88,626 shares of the company’s stock, valued at approximately $13,217,681.64.
-The disclosure for this sale can be found here.
-Corporate insiders own 0.52% of the company’s stock.
+In other Keysight Technologies news, COO Satish Dhanasekaran sold 677 shares of the business’s stock in a transaction on Wednesday, July 21st.
+The shares were sold at an average price of $157.07, for a total value of $106,336.39.
+Following the transaction, the chief operating officer now directly owns 60,800 shares of the company’s stock, valued at approximately $9,549,856.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+0.52% of the stock is currently owned by corporate insiders.

 Keysight Technologies, Inc engages in the provision of electronic design and test solutions that are used in the design, development, manufacture, installation, deployment, validation, optimization and secure operation of electronics systems to communications, networking and electronics industries.
 It operates through the following segments: Communications Solutions Group, and Electronic Industrial Solutions Group.